SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 If a trace displays all three components and amplitudes are scaled up, they are not clipped to their window area.
-The clipping behaviour can be toggled by either pressing :kbd:`C` or in the menu :menuselection:`View --> Zoomtrace --> Clip components to viewport`.
+The clipping behavior can be toggled by either pressing :kbd:`C` or in the menu :menuselection:`View --> Zoomtrace --> Clip components to viewport`.